Image credit: famili.com

 - recite the Pledge of Allegiance

-All of the above are things I was not only encouraged to do as a child, but was expected to do as a citizen of this country.
+All of the above are things I was not only encouraged to do as a child, but was expected to do as a citizen of this nation.

-Undoubtedly, there will be those who will read this post who, as opposed to taking the time to digest my comments in context, will instead choose to resort to such knee-jerk responses as, “But racism still exists!” (as if I don’t already know that.)
+Inevitably, there will be those who will read this post who, as opposed to taking the time to digest my comments in context, will instead choose to resort to such knee-jerk responses as, “But racism still exists!” (as if I don’t already know that).

-Because there is a direct relationship between the enslavement of one person who is created in the image of God by another person who likewise is created in the image of God, and our innate condition as sinful human beings.
+Because there is a direct relationship between our innate condition as sinful human beings and the enslavement of one person who was created in the image of God by another person who, likewise, was created in the image of God.

 Why so many today want to isolate America as if it were an exclusively racist nation is beyond me.
-Take a census of any nation’s population and that is exactly the number of sinners it has.
+Take a census of any nation’s population and that is exactly the number of sinners you will find.

 Tell Them I’m Not Home

 America has a tarnished history.
 Absolutely, it does.
 You will get no argument from me there.